AlexxIT/go2rtc/README.md

     - ffmpeg:rtsp://admin:password@192.168.1.123/cam/realmonitor?channel=1&subtype=0#audio=opus
 ```

-**go2rtc** automatically matches codecs for your browser and all your stream sources.
-This is called **multi-source two-way codec negotiation**.
-And this is one of the main features of this app.
+**go2rtc** automatically matches codecs for your browser across all of your stream sources.
+This is called **multi-source two-way codec negotiation**, and it's one of the main features of this app.

 ![Codec negotiation](assets/codecs.svg)